8 Mobile App Metrics To Track In The First Version

 Finding out what works and what doesn’t in the first version of your mobile app should be your top priority after the app is launched.
 The mobile app metrics you track can define the next steps for the iteration or how you market your mobile app.

-Now, the reason why the focus of the article is on the first version is because the metrics you track at various stages of your journey as an appreneur building a profitable mobile app business is going to be different.
+Now, the reason why the focus of the article is on the first version is because the metrics you track at various stages of your journey as an appreneur creating an app is going to be different.

 We asked 8 founders and experts about the important mobile app metrics to tracks for the first version.

 #1 Don’t get overwhelmed or disappointed by the initial data

 Web, Mobile and App Analytics have become so accessible and easy to implement that we have a vast amount of rich data across many important metrics.
 The down side is… well… we have a vast amount of rich data across many important metrics!
 Point is, it can be a challenge to interpret all the information into actionable responses.
 Especially when your app first launches.

 Plus, it’s easy to look at your initial data and get overwhelmed, or worse, disappointed – because, let’s face it, unless you have a deep marketing budget, your first few weeks of growth will likely represent a slow crawl.

 All that said, my recommendation when evaluating the initial success of your app’s launch is to focus on a few key metrics, and take a blended approach with your data.
 In other words, don’t just look at the raw numbers – instead try to weave in some context and/or evaluate a few metrics together to get more dimension.
 That way you’ll have a more complete picture of your app’s initial performance.